neurosnap/gen-readlines/README.md

 A generator based line reader.
 This node package will return the lines of a file as a generator when given file descriptor and the size of the file.

+Why?
+---

+I created this project primarily for better flow control of reading lines in a file.
+Instead of using callbacks for reading lines within a file, this will use a generator which has some unique benefits.

+* Because it is a generator, the lines of the file are not stored in a large array
+* Code is synchronous, so you don't have to worry about the asynchronous effects of waiting for a callback
+* Performant, our micro-benchmark demonstrates it can compete with callback-based line readers and in fact appears to be faster.

 Install
 -------